craftcms/docs/docs/getting-started-tutorial/README.md

 - …set up a local development environment;
 - …scaffold a basic Craft project;
-- …and build a simple simple blog!
+- …and build a simple blog!

 The lessons are geared toward the technically-inclined, but web development experience is _not_ required to follow along.